The Shillong Times

 The Shillong Times is an Indian newspaper.
-It is North-East India's oldest English-language daily newspaper, which started as a tabloid-sized weekly on 10 August 1945, on a treadle machine in Shillong.
+It is North-East India's oldest English-language daily newspaper founded by Sudhindra Bhusan Chaudhuri, which started as a tabloid-sized weekly on 10 August 1945, on a treadle machine in Shillong.
+In 1961, P. N. Chaudguri became the editor-proprietor, followed by his son Manas Chaudhuri on 1 April 1978, a Padma Shree awardee.

 The Shillong Times switched to a modern computer typesetting and offset printing technique on 15 August 1991, and the first issue in broadsheet format came into being.

 A second edition from the town of Tura in the Garo Hills of Meghalaya was launched on 9 November 1992.

-Besides the Tura edition, Shillong Times Private Limited also publishes the only Garo language daily Salantini Janera.
+Besides the Tura edition, Shillong Times Private Limited also publishes the only Garo language daily Salantini Janera since January 1993.
+The Bengali language daily Sangbad Lahari began publishing from Guwahati in June 2009.

 The publication is headed by Patricia Mukhim as its editor, who succeeded Manas Chaudhuri in 2008.
-Chaudhuri had been editor of the paper since 1978.